ShootProof/recruiting-front-end/README.md

 ## Anselm's Node Navigation

-For this project I used these technologies:
+For this project I used these technologies/libraries:

 React<br />
 TypeScript<br />